 When you're bored, there's the whole world at your fingertips through the portal of the Internet!
 Try these online games that you can play on your own or with others.

-- Dominion - Dominion is a card game from Making Fun with a popular online version that is available for Mac or PC, as well as an app that you can download to your tablet or smart phone.
-You can download the game or simply play online via the Dominion website.
+- Dominion - Dominion is a card game with a popular online version that is available for Mac or PC, as well as an app that you can download to your tablet or smart phone.
 Build your kingdom and prepare to battle and conquer as you play alone or with up to four other people from around the world.
 It's suitable for people who are ten years of age or older.

 - Pacman - Throw it way back to the popular, beloved Namco game from the 1980's.
 If you grew up going to an arcade or playing an Atari game system, you likely played Pacman to alleviate boredom on many afternoons and weekends.
 There are a couple of ways to access free versions of this time-tested, beloved arcade game online.
 You can try the interactive Google doodle from the 30th anniversary of the game using the arrow keys on your laptop or PC to play.
 Learn4Good also has a basic version of Pacman to play for free.
 Like the original Pacman, this is a game that you can play solo against the "ghost" characters, and it's appropriate for ages four and up.